 InnerSource Repository Configuration

-Organizations that use Nexus Repository Manager 3 (NXRM3) as their InnerSource code repository can integrate IQ server with the repository to view version data of InnerSource components.
-This data will be available in the Version Explorer graph in the component details page which improves remediation of issues.
-Please refer to the InnerSource Insight documentation to learn more about InnerSource components and IQ server support for InnerSource.
+Organizations that use Nexus Repository 3 as their InnerSource code repository can integrate the IQ Server with the repository to view version data of InnerSource components.
+This data is made available in the Version Explorer graph on the component details page.

 InnerSource code repository